madscientista/degoog/README.md

   <h1 align="center">KuruSearch</h1><br/>
 </p>

 Search aggregator that queries multiple engines and shows results in one place.
-You can add custom search engines, bang-command plugins, slot plugins (query-triggered panels above/below results or in the sidebar), and transports (custom HTTP fetch strategies like curl, FlareSolverr, or your own).
+You can add custom search engines, bang-command plugins, slot plugin (query-triggered panels above/below results or in the sidebar), and transports (custom HTTP fetch strategies like curl, FlareSolverr, or your own).
 The dream would be to eventually have a user made marketplace for plugins/engines.

 **Now in stable beta.** You can use it in production but there may be _some_ inconsistent behaviour.